Digitally Transforming York Region

 - 2023 Canada Community Building Fund (CCBF) video feature presented by AMO (2023)

 Telecommunication and Internet Service Providers

-- Access dark-fibre and scale your bandwidth to meet consumer demand
+- Access dark fibre and scale bandwidth to meet consumer demand

-- Get you to your customers faster and more cost-efficiently
+- Ability to service customers faster and more cost-effectively

-- Accessing unlimited bandwidth via dark-fibre, ideal for high-bandwidth activities, cloud-based applications and remote data centre operations
+- Supporting high-bandwidth activities such as cloud-based applications and remote data centre operations

-For more information on partnering with YorkNet to deliver or receive high-speed internet across York Region, please contact @email.
+For more information on partnering with YorkNet to deliver or receive high-speed internet in York Region, please contact @email.